chronicer/mgrCheat/README.md

  - [ ] Menu Mouse Hook (maybe keep player in pause while setting some cheats?)
  - [x] Maybe some config system? (half of work is done)
  - [x] Bind system (re-bind keys, allowed only one key per bind)
+ - [ ] Maybe add different headers and sources files for specific objects in game?

  ## Compiling
  Compile in debug mode, since release doesn't work (FIXED!!!)